Daf-2

 The DAF-2 gene encodes for the insulin-like growth factor 1 (IGF-1) receptor in the worm Caenorhabditis elegans.
 DAF-2 is part of the first metabolic pathway discovered to regulate the rate of aging.
 DAF-2 is also known to regulate reproductive development, resistance to oxidative stress, thermotolerance, resistance to hypoxia, and resistance to bacterial pathogens.
-Mutations in DAF-2 have been shown by Cynthia Kenyon to double the lifespan of the worms.
+Mutations in DAF-2 and also Age-1 have been shown by Cynthia Kenyon to double the lifespan of the worms.
 In a 2007 episode of WNYC’s Radiolab, Kenyon called DAF-2 "the grim reaper gene.”

 Long-lived mutants

 Long-lived DAF-2 C. elegans mutants are resistant to the oxidizing agent paraquat and to UV light.
 DAF-2 mutants also have a higher DNA repair capability than wild-type C. elegans.
 Knockdown of the nucleotide excision repair gene Xpa-1 increases sensitivity to UV and reduces the life span of the long-lived mutants.
 These findings support the hypothesis that DNA damage has a significant role in the aging process.